We'd be lying if we said we weren't concerned about breaking up during Mercury retrograde.

 Breaking up during Mercury retrograde

-Narayana Montúfar, astrologer and author of Moon Signs: Unlock Your Inner Luminary Power, believes this is not necessarily time to nurse a broken heart, but rather a chance to readjust aspects of your love life that might've been swept under the rug.
+Similarly to Noush, Narayana Montúfar, astrologer and author of Moon Signs: Unlock Your Inner Luminary Power (opens in new tab), believes this is not necessarily time to nurse a broken heart, but rather a chance to readjust aspects of your love life that might've been swept under the rug.

 "It's an opportunity to rethink certain issues you don't want to deal with," she says.
 "It's hard, but the truth is we are just being challenged to find a new solution."